sammuelyee/docs/_tutorials/named_maps.md

 If you're familiar with the `cartodb.createLayer(...)` method from CartoDB.js, this JSON object will [look somewhat familiar](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#creating-visualizations-at-runtime).
 A layer source JSON object was also discussed in the [Map Academy course on CartoDB.js](http://academy.cartodb.com/courses/03-cartodbjs-ground-up/lesson-2.html#adding-multiple-layers-from-different-visualizations).

+A major difference between what was previously seen in createLayer and the object above is the presence of the `"name"` key.
+This is where the term "named maps" comes from.
+The name of your map can be changed to whatever you want, but here we will just use `namedmap_tutorial`.

 **Before moving on,** make sure that:

 + there is a table in your account named `named_map_tutorial_table`